thelearninghouse/starter-theme/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 4.1.0 =
+= 4.3.0 =

-Release Date: January 17th, 2017
+Release Date: February 14th, 2017

-* Bugfixes:
-	* Fixes a glitch in the notification center where a notification would be shown twice.
-	* Fixes a bug where the realtime analysis didn't work on term pages.
-	* Fixes a bug where the sitemap invalidation uses an expensive query to clean up old validators.

-* Enhancements:
-	* Added a mobile snippet preview.
-	* Added a function that allows retrieving an option only when it's been autoloaded.
-	* Remove review banner from mobile, props [abhinavkumar940](https://github.com/abhinavkumar940).
-	* Add labels to redirect checkboxes in the search console to improve accessibility.

-= 4.0.2 =

-Release Date: December 20th, 2016

 * Bugfixes
+    * Fixes the width of the readability column on post overview, props [rikayla](https://github.com/rikayla)

+* Enhancements
+    * Improves feedback text for subheading too long assessment.

+= 4.2.1 =

+Release Date: February 2nd, 2017

+* Bugfixes
+	* Fixes a fatal error "Call to undefined method yoast_i18n::set_api_url()".
+This error occurred with certain other plugins that also include the i18n-module.
-	* Fixes a bug where shortcodes would be kept in the content that would be analyzed, which would result in incorrect results.
+	* Fixes a bug where some strings wouldn't be translated.
+	* Makes the Yoast SEO menu top and first item visible in the responsive view.
-	* Fixes a bug where the user language would be used to analyze the content instead of the site language.
+	* Fixes a bug where the yoast icon on the credits page wasn't displayed properly in some views.

-= 4.0.0 =

-Release Date: December 13th, 2016

 * Enhancements:
-	* License manager: Add a get_extension_url method to Yoast_Product to retrieve the URL where people can extend/upgrade their license.
-	* License manager: Add a set_extension_url method to Yoast_Product to set the URL where people can extend/upgrade their license.
-	* Updates the credits page.
-	* Improves plugin naming in translations.
-	* Improves translations by making texts more consistent.
-	* Displays the translations in the language chosen by the user in stead of using only the site language.
-	* Improves the styling of the banners.
+    * Improves the sytling of the notification center.
-	* Adds passive voice for German.
-	* Adds more transition words for French.
-	* Improves feedback strings for the meta description length assessment.
-	* Improves matching of the keyword in the first paragraph.
-	* Improves the snippet preview to match the styling of googles snippet.
+    * Improves the styling of the title separators.

+= 4.2.0 =

+Release Date: January 31st, 2017

 * Bugfixes:
-	* Fixes a compatibility bug with the onboarding wizard and Polylang, and possibly more plugins that prevented the configuration wizard from working properly.
-	* Fixes a bug where post format archives showed up in sitemap when disabled.
-	* Fixes a bug where an old update notice would not be removed.
+	* Fixes a bug where the sitemaps were being invalidated too often.
-	* Fixes a bug where keywords with periods where not highlighted in the snippet.
+	* Fixes a bug where the 'meta keywords' meta box section stayed visible when switching to the readability tab.

+* Enhancements:
+	* Moves translations from translate.yoast.com to translate.wordpress.org.
+	* Improves the styling of the featured image warning and sends an audible message for screen readers.
-	* Fixes a bug where the title of the metabox wasn't displayed correctly.
+	* Makes the left sidebar of the meta box responsive.
+	* Removes unused heading from the meta box.
+	* Improves responsiveness for settings pages.

 = Earlier versions =